Ice Rule Engine Detailed Guide

 • Backup Backup configuration

-• Backup History can be restored from historical backups
+• Backup History Can restore from historical backups

-• Export Export the current configuration (including unpublished changes)
+• Export Export current configuration (including unpublished changes)

 Click a node to pop up related operations